nahumfarchi/nahumfarchi.github.io/generative/DIY-ringers.md

 <img src="img/open-ring.png" max-width="100%">

-We could in theory use some backtracking to make sure that we always find a closed solution, but I'll leave that for a another post.
+We could in theory use some backtracking to make sure that we always find a closed solution, but I'll leave that for another post.